lukaslaobeyer/AutoFlight/documentation/source/autoscript/functions.rst

    :param clockwise: The direction in which to count, if ``True`` then in clockwise direction.
    :type clockwise: boolean

    :returns: The angle on the specified axis, in degrees, as a value between 0 and 360.
-E.g. if the drone is tilted 10 degrees to the right, the value would not be 10 but 100 degree, if clockwise is ``True``.
+E.g. if the drone is tilted 10 degrees to the right, the value would not be 10 but 100 degrees, if clockwise is ``True``.
 Useful for measuring yaw angles.

 .. function:: sensors.getLinearVelocity(axis)